 Disbursement of scholarship awards

-- The scholarship recipients will receive proceeds for the Fall 2016 Semester.
+- The scholarship recipients will receive proceeds for the fall 2017 semester.

 - A check will be issued directly to the appropriate department/office at the educational institution once the credit union has been notified that registration has been completed (made payable to the educational institution for the benefit of the recipient).

-- Students must show proof that they are registered full time during the Fall 2016 semester (verification of schedules will be done at the time of disbursement).
+- Students must show proof that they are registered for at least full time during the fall 2017 semester (verification of schedules will be done at the time of disbursement).

 - The funds may be used for any educational related expenses provided these expenses can be paid directly through the financial aid office.

 - The scholarship funds are to be applied after all other scholarship funds that the recipient receives are exhausted.

 - If the total amount of the scholarship received exceeds the total expenses incurred by the recipient in completing his/her university/college education, the remaining funds will be applied to the following semester, or forfeited.

 By entering The Competition, you irrevocably and exclusively assign all copyright, without limitation of time, place, medium, support or language, to The Competition Sponsors and waive all legal rights to the video or essay in favor of The Sponsors.
 Accordingly, you acknowledge that The Sponsors will have the unrestricted and exclusive right to use the video or essay for any purpose, including but not limited to, publishing it in an electronic form on the Young & Free Michigan website for promotional purposes without further compensation.